There is so much to think about and decisions to be made when you first set up a freshwater fish tank.

 I highly recommend that you purchase an aquarium stand because they are designed to hold the weight of your fish tank.

 I like the stands or cabinets that have a shelf built in.
-This is convenient to store the food and fish tank accessories.

 You get some really stunning stands or you can go with the plain steel ones.